 The ISC_Implementer, ISC_Admin and ISC_User roles can impersonate users.

 Users with this role have high-level administrative access to Admin Console, with the rights to modify critical site settings and access the debugging tools found within the Primary Header.
 It is a higher level of access than the ISC_Admin role.
-This is an Insite-only role and appears here for reference purposes only.
+This is an Optimizely-only role and appears here for reference purposes only.

 Users with this role possess administrative access to Admin Console, with the rights to modify application and website settings.
 This role does not have access to the debugging tools found within the Primary Header.
 Typically, this role is assigned to the system administrator.